nicohvi/stump/README.md

     stump = Stump::Config.init({ path: "log(#{ENV['RACK_ENV']}.log" })

-Would set up a new `stump` logger to point to a file called (for the `development` environment) `log/development.log`.
+Would set up a new stump logger to point to a file called (for the `development` environment) `log/development.log`.
 You can also control the *shift age* (frequency of rotation between log files) by supplying an extra argument like so:

     stump = Stump::Config.init({ path: "log(#{ENV['RACK_ENV']}.log", shift_age: 'daily' })

-In order to get the `stump` middleware to use the newly created `stump`, add the following line
+In order to get the stump middleware to use the newly created stump, add the following line

     use Stump::StumpLogger, { logger: stump }

-To set up your new `stump` with all the goodies in this gem write the following
+To set up your new stump with all the goodies in this gem write the following

     use Stump::StumpLogger, { logger: stump, access_log: true, level_threshold: info, custom_format: true }